MohamedAbdulHameed/DFT/CIF-Tutorial/README.md

 Pb1   Pb ?
 1a     0.50000  0.00000  0.77000
 Pb2   Pb ?
 1a     0.00000  0.50000  0.23000
 ```
-A bit different than our previous file and readable by `FINDSYM`.
+A bit different than your previous file, but readable by `FINDSYM`.
 - Go back to [FINDSYM](https://stokes.byu.edu/iso/findsym.php), upload the new CIF file, scroll down and clik `OK` to submit data.
 - The new CIF file will show up.
 Scroll down and download it.
 Change the file's extension from `.txt` to `.cif`.
 It looks like this:
 ```